-Suggestion: A parent volunteer, school secretary, teacher's aide, board member, etc. Someone who can commit time and is passionate about your program.
+Suggestion: A parent volunteer, school secretary, teacher's aide, board member, etc. Someone who can commit time and is passionate about the PFE program.

-- 1. Attend online PFE Coordinator training - 2.
-Communicate with PFE administration to ensure PFE program success. - 3.
+- 1. Attend a PFE Coordinator training (online) - 2.
+Communicate with PFE Program Managers at SFFC Foundation to ensure PFE program success. - 3.
 Manage PFE student selection process. - 4.
-Provide an orientation for students and parents before students start their visits for the year. - 5.
-Ensure students are matched with appropriate mentors in compliance with program guidelines. - 6.
-Provide Mentor Orientation prior to visits starting - 7.
-Provide support to students, parents, and mentors as needed. - 8.
-Review reflections weekly. - 9.
-Ensure that any program surveys are completed. - 10.
-Encourage building of student-mentor relationships until they become like family.
+Provide a Student/Parent Orientation before students start their visits for the year.
+(PowerPoint available) - 5.
+Provide a Mentor Orientation for all mentors, making sure the mentor understands the PFE program and its' expectations.
+(PowerPoint available) - 6.
+Check in with mentors every month to ensure the mentor/student relationship is going well. - a.
+Oversee that students are matched with mentors to ensure compatibility, a nurturing environment, and compliance with program guidelines. - b.
+Provide support to students, parents, and mentors as needed. - 7.
+Review all newly submitted reflections weekly. - 8.
+Ensure any program surveys are completed. (coordinator, student, mentor)